 Spirulina When Pregnant?

-It is considered to be one of the most potent foods on the whole planet and is recognised for being loaded with nutrients that have powerful effects on every organ and function of the body.
+It is loaded with nutrients that have powerful effects on every organ and function of the body.

 Years ago, I couldn’t imagine myself eating algae but given its health boosting qualities, I decided to give it a go…

 The first time I tried it I believe it was in a hard tablet form and it wasn’t until I’d tried the Perfect Spirulina that I realised how enjoyable this weird little algae could be.

 I tried it in their capsules and then I started adding it to my daily smoothie and since then I’ve never looked back. 👀